 4. Take firewood

-There’s nothing like an open campfire, but you can’t collect firewood or kindling in Queensland National Parks.
+There’s nothing like a cosy open campfire, but you can’t collect firewood or kindling in Queensland National Parks.
 Check out this guide to find out about campfires, fire bans, barbeques and fuel stoves.
 If you bring your own fuel stove make sure you use manufactured fuels, gas or solid fuels (such as briquettes or heat beads).
 Many parks and forests provide free barbeques.